ubinhash/mintduel/readme.md

    - After the duel, they **claim a refund** equal to their earned discount.

 2. **Equip OTOMs**
-   - User selects OTOM tokens whose **atomic values add up to 100**.
+   - User selects OTOM tokens whose **atomic mass values add up to 100**.
    - Each round, the User must **play exactly one OTOM**.
-   - OTOM value = attack strength.
+   - OTOM mass value = attack strength.

 3. **Turns**
    - Each round, **agent commit secret move, user makes move, agent then reveal** and resulting health is calculated.